Fire Cadet Program

 Are you a 17-19 years old, and looking for a uniquely rewarding career?
 Apply to become a Fire Cadet

-Fire Cadet applicants should be 17-19 years old, and have graduated high school in 2015 or plan on graduating in 2016.
+Fire Cadet applicants should be 17-19 years old, and have graduated high school plan on graduating in the year that they apply.
 Applicants also need a 4 year cumulative highschool GPA of at least 2.0 from an accredited high school and must be US citizens or authorized to work in the US.
-Click the link above to apply online or look below for more information, videos and upcoming events.
+Look below for more information, videos and upcoming events.